 The κ-type carrageenan is ideal for this purpose.

-The insolubility (dispersibility) of carrageenan in brine is controlled by the addition of phosphate (usually with tripolyphosphate) and sodium chloride, in cold water below 5°C.
+The insolubility (dispersibility) of carrageenan in brine is controlled by the addition of a phosphate (usually with tripolyphosphate) and sodium chloride, in cold water below 5°C.

 The principle is that the ionic environment formed by the dissolution of phosphate and salt facilitates the dispersion of carrageenan; while the high ionic concentration prevents the expansion of κ-type carrageenan molecules, keeping it in a non-curling state and making the brine less viscous.

-In fact, low viscosity saline can prevent the pressure from building up, avoid needle occlusion, and reduce the appearance of torn connective tissue in the transverse muscle bundle in multi needle whole muscle injection treatments.
+In fact, low-viscosity saline can prevent the pressure from building up, avoid needle occlusion, and reduce the appearance of torn connective tissue in the transverse muscle bundle in multi-needle whole-muscle injection treatments.

 By controlling the brine temperature and the order of addition of ingredients, with appropriate injection treatment and drum massage techniques, the brine with different κ-type carrageenan content can be used to maximize its functionality.